gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D91
+Today I reading [Apollo GraphQL Client](https://www.apollographql.com/docs/react/) documentation and created a brand new test project using [Nuxt.js](https://nuxtjs.org/guide/installation) with the starter template.
+I then followed the [Apollo Module](https://github.com/nuxt-community/apollo-module) documentation and this new project shows the same error as my previous one.
+So, now I know it's not something that I had previously added to my original project that is causing the issue.
+I also know that the documentation on the Apollo Module repo is not enough for a noobie like me to make the thing work.
+I'll set up a demo somewhere tomorrow to try to get some help.

 ### R1D90
 10 days to go!!!
 Today I kept watching/reading [How to GraphQL](https://www.howtographql.com) website resources.
 Now I know the specifics of client and server side more in-depth.
 I also started reading [Apollo GraphQL](https://www.apollographql.com/) website.
 Once I'm done with this documentation, I'll get back to [How to GraphQL Vue Apollo example](https://www.howtographql.com/vue-apollo/) and follow the tutorial.
 I hope by then I'll be able to sort out the issues I'm getting on my personal project.
 Meanwhile, I lot of reading and grasping new concepts...